asutherland/tabdrome/proper/normalized_tabs.md

 # Meta #

 ## Why? ##

-We fundamentally need a normalized representation because we're allowing content scripts (or clever URL analyzers) to provide us supplemental data like rich breadcrumb information, "you wrote something in the bug!" indications, and gmail new message counts-by-tab/labels.
+We need a normalized representation because we're allowing content scripts (or clever URL analyzers) to provide us supplemental data like rich breadcrumb information, "you wrote something in the bug!" indications, and gmail new message counts-by-tab/labels.

 There is also the need to do things that paper over current limitations in the chrome.tabs API, or simply the Gecko implementation of it.
 For example, as I